 Like Tom Bukovac in one of his Homeskooolin video

 Session players are like prostitutes; they enter a room full of people saying “what the hell do I have to do today to get out with the money”

 5- Remote musicians deliver more tracks and offer more revisions

-If you give the right instruction for a remote session player – they can deliver golden tracks and depending on how you agree on the price you can have plenty of overdubs and alternative tones and dry tracks for fewer than a normal studio session.
+If you give the right instruction for a remote session player – they can deliver golden tracks and depend on how you agree on the price you can have plenty of overdubs and alternative tones and dry tracks for fewer than a normal studio session.

-Remote session guitarists are probably the only way you can get the dry tracks yourself and tweak with the sound.
+Remote session guitarists are probably the only way you can get the dry tracks yourself and tweak the sound.
 Many studio players only offer the wet track from the mic and the editing is later left to the sound engineers.

 6- You have more alternatives to find the right remote session player

-In my case I offer a FREE CONSULTING on your project/song before ordering.
+In my case, I offer a FREE CONSULTING on your project/song before ordering.